SkygearIO/guides/cloud-db/basics/ios.md

 Head to [Record-based ACL][doc-record-acl] and [Field-based ACL][doc-field-acl] to read more about it.

-## Supported data type
+## Data type

-Skygear supports a lot of data types, such as:
+Below are the data types Skygear supports:
 - String
 - Number
 - Boolean